Pearl Jam 2006 World Tour: History

 Pearl Jam went on to tour Europe for its first time in six years.
-The band began the 2006 tour with a show on August 23, 2006, in Dublin, Ireland at The Point.
+The band began the 2006 tour with a show on August 23, 2006, in Dublin, Ireland at the Point Theatre.
 The concert gained wide radio play in the UK and Ireland.
 The band headlined the Reading and Leeds Festivals in August 2006, despite having vowed to never play at a festival again after Roskilde.
 In an interview in advance of the band's return to the festival circuit, guitarist Stone Gossard commented, "It seems like an era to trust that we're aware enough to get through those bigger shows.
 We have a heightened awareness of what needs to happen every night so people are as safe as they can possibly be."
 Vocalist Eddie Vedder started both concerts with an emotional plea to the crowd to look after each other.
 He commented during the Leeds set that the band's decision to play a festival for the first time after Roskilde had nothing to do with "guts" but with trust in the audience.
 Safety measures at the festivals included a second barrier in front of the main stage to prevent a crush at the front.
 The band continued on to the Netherlands, Belgium, Spain, Portugal, France, Switzerland, Italy, Czech Republic, Germany, Austria, and Croatia and concluded on September 30, 2006, in Athens, Greece at OAKA Sports Hall.
 On September 19, 2006, at the Torino, Italy show at Palaisozaki, Pearl Jam played Pearl Jam in its entirety in order midway through its set.

 Following Europe, the band headed to Australia in November of the same year (2006).
 The Australian tour began on November 7, 2006, in Sydney, before continuing through Brisbane, Melbourne, Newcastle, and Adelaide, and concluding on November 25, 2006, in Perth at Subiaco Oval.
 Every city on this tour received at least two shows except for Newcastle and Perth; Sydney and Melbourne received three.
-Pearl Jam finished the year with two shows in Hawaii, headlining a show on December 2, 2006, at Blaisdell Arena in Honolulu and serving as the opening act for the last show of U2's Vertigo Tour at Aloha Stadium on December 9, 2006.
-Vedder and guitarist Mike McCready joined U2 at the concert for a performance of Neil Young's "Rockin' in the Free World".
+Pearl Jam finished the year with a show in Hawaii, headlining a show on December 2, 2006, at Blaisdell Arena in Honolulu.